Polanas/ECS/README.md

 ...

 var animation = world.AddEntity();
-//as (Begin, Position) and (End, Position) have different ids, we can store multiple instances of the same data type animation.Add<Begin, Position>();
+//as (Begin, Position) and (End, Position) have different IDs, one can store multiple instances of the same data type animation.Add<Begin, Position>();
 animation.Add<End, Position>(new Position { x = 20, y = 40 });